microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/peopleadminsettings-post-profilecardproperties.md

 In the request body, supply a JSON representation of a [profileCardProperty](../resources/profilecardproperty.md) object.

-You can specify the following properties when you add a **profileCardProperty** for an organization.
+You can specify the following properties when you create a **profileCardProperty** for an organization.

 |Property|Type|Description|
 |:---|:---|:---|